JOHN MILES-MUSIC AND BEYOND.

 Over a twenty-three year period, John Miles had released just nine studio albums.
 His first four albums, including his 1976 debut album Rebel, 1977s Stranger In The City, 1978s Zaragon and 1979s MMPH-More Miles Per Hour were the best albums of John Miles’ career.
 They were recorded when John Miles was signed to Decca Records.
 That was the most productive and successful period of his career.

 After his departure from Decca Records, John Miles never reached the same heights.
 Nor did John Miles enjoy the same commercial success.
 While his two albums for EMI, Miles High and Play On divided opinion, several songs showcase a truly talented singer-sonngwriter.
 The problem was, John Miles two EMI album lacked the cohesion of earlier albums.
 That wasn’t John’s fault.
 Especially on Play On, where EMI seemed to be calling the shots, and even paired him with session musicians.
-As a result, John Miles never again did he record with tight, talented band that had served him so well for five albums.
+As a result, John Miles never again recorded with the tight, talented band that had served him so well for five albums.
 This included the quartet of albums John Miles recorded during the Decca Records’ years.

 It’s hard to believe that The Decca Records years began forty years ago in 1976.
 Since then, John Miles has recorded nine studio albums and continues to play live.
 He’s also regular at the Proms Concerts across Europe, where he will regularly play his classic single, Music.
 That’s the song that’s become synonymous with John Miles.
 However, his career has spanned six decades and lasted over forty years.
 This is a reminder that there’s much more to John Miles than Music.